Quickstart

 print(logs)

-submarine.log_metrics({"loss": logs["loss"], "accuracy": logs["accuracy"]}, epoch)
+submarine.log_metric("loss", logs["loss"], epoch)

 multi_worker_model.fit(ds_train, epochs=10, steps_per_epoch=70, callbacks=[MyCallback()])

-if __name__ == '__main__':
+if __name__ == "__main__":

 main()

-2. Prepare an environment compatible with the training
+2. Prepare an environment compatible with the trainingβ

 Build a docker image equipped with the requirement of the environment.